Burbank, California: Aviation

 In 1931, Lockheed was then part of Detroit Aircraft Corp., which went into bankruptcy with its Lockheed unit.
 A year later, a group of investors acquired assets of the Lockheed company.
 The new owners staked their limited funds to develop an all-metal, twin-engine transport, the Model 10 Electra.
 It first flew in 1934 and quickly gained worldwide notice.

 A brochure celebrating Burbank's 50th anniversary as a city touted Lockheed payroll having "nearly 1,200" by the end of 1936.
 The aircraft company's hiring contributed to what was a favorable employment environment at the time.

-Moreland's truck plant was later used by Lockheed's Vega Aircraft Corporation, which made what was widely known as "the explorer's aircraft."
+Moreland's truck plant was later used by Lockheed's Vega Aircraft Corporation, which made what was widely known as "the explorer's aircraft".
 Amelia Earhart flew one across the Atlantic Ocean.
 In 1936, Lockheed officially took over Vega Aircraft in Burbank.

 During World War II, the entire area of Lockheed's Vega factory was camouflaged to fool an enemy reconnaissance effort.
 The factory was hidden beneath a rural neighborhood scenes painted on canvas.
 Hundreds of fake trees and shrubs were positioned to give the entire area a three-dimensional appearance.
 The fake trees and shrubs were created to provide a leafy texture.
 Air ducts disguised as fire hydrants made it possible for the Lockheed-Vega employees to continue working underneath the huge camouflage umbrella designed to conceal their factory.

 The growth of companies such as Lockheed, and the burgeoning entertainment industry drew more people to the area, and Burbank's population doubled between 1930 and 1940 to 34,337.
-Burbank saw its greatest growth during World War II due to Lockheed's presence, employing some 80,800 men and women producing aircraft such as the Lockheed Hudson, Lockheed P-38 Lightning, Lockheed PV-1 Ventura, Boeing B-17 Flying Fortress, and America's first jet fighter, the Lockheed P-80 Shooting Star.
+Burbank saw its greatest growth during World War II due to Lockheed's presence, employing men and women producing aircraft such as the Lockheed Hudson, Lockheed P-38 Lightning, Lockheed PV-1 Ventura, Boeing B-17 Flying Fortress, and America's first jet fighter, the Lockheed P-80 Shooting Star.
 Lockheed later created the U2, SR-71 Blackbird and the F-117 Nighthawk at its Burbank-based "Skunk Works".
 The name came from a secret, ill-smelling backwoods distillery called "Skonk Works" in cartoonist Al Capp's Li'l Abner comic strip.